 Did you know that the costs of recruiting a software developer can be as high as $60k?
 Unless you’ve got a huge recruiting budget, you can’t afford to hire an employee whose skills haven’t been verified and just hope for the best.
 In fact, knowing how to assess programming skills, whether front end, back end or full-stack, is fundamental to any successful IT recruitment process.

 How can tech employers test one’s abilities upfront?
 It’s more complex than just looking at a programmer’s CV.

-In the following article, we’re going to review how to assess programming skills using different assessment methods, with a special focus on the optimal setup, namely the work sample coding tests followed by the HR and technical interview.
-By following our advice, you’ll minimize the risk of hiring an under- or over-performing candidate, or simply someone who isn’t a good fit for your company.
+In the following article, we’re going to review how to assess programming skills using different assessment methods or custom e-learning development, with a special focus on the optimal setup, namely the work sample coding tests followed by the HR and technical interview.
+By following our advice, you’ll minimize the risk of hiring an under-or over-performing candidate, or simply someone who isn’t a good fit for your company.